-Katie Maloney Slams Scheana Shay For Spreading Rumor Tom Schwartz Cheated And Talking ‘BS’
+Katie Maloney Slams Scheana Shay For Spreading Rumor That Tom Schwartz Cheated And Talking ‘BS’

 — Scheana Marie Shay (@scheanamarie) January 23, 2017

 On the latest episode, Scheana confided to Ariana Madix that she has been crying and feeling lonely.
 With Mike Shay nearby but out of earshot, Scheana tells Ariana that Mike hasn’t been around much.
-Scheana said that the prior night, at 3 in the morning, she repeatedly texted Mike to see where he was, only for him to give her a snippy response about how he’s working hard in the studio and to not bother him.
-Scheana added that she doesn’t talk to the other girls, meaning Katie, Kristen Doute and Stassi Schroeder, about what she’s going through because they would just throw it back in her face the next time they get drunk.
+Scheana said that the prior night, at 3 a.m., she repeatedly texted Mike to see where he was, only for him to give her a snippy response about how he’s working hard in the studio and to not bother him.
+Scheana added that she doesn’t talk to the other girls — meaning Katie, Kristen Doute, and Stassi Schroeder — about what she’s going through because they would just throw it back in her face the next time they get drunk.

-As previously reported by the Inquisitr, Scheana thanked Katie, as well as Ariana, in November, 2015, for being there for her as she dealt with Mike’s substance abuse problems, which viewers saw play out last season.
+As previously reported by the Inquisitr, Scheana thanked Katie, as well as Ariana, in November of 2015 for being there for her as she dealt with Mike’s substance abuse problems, which viewers saw play out last season.

-The next day, Scheana complained to Katie, while the two were at work at SUR, about how much she was told to pay for the bridal shower that she and the other bridesmaids threw for her in celebration of her upcoming wedding to Tom.
-Scheana said that she and the other girls didn’t come to an agreement about how much they were going to shell out for the party and so she didn’t feel it was right that she was now being told that her share cost $500.
+The next day, Scheana complained to Katie while the two were working at SUR about how much she was told to pay for the bridal shower that she and the other bridesmaids threw for her in celebration of her upcoming wedding to Tom.
+Scheana said that she and the other girls didn’t come to an agreement about how much they were going to shell out for the party, so she didn’t feel it was right that she was now being told that her share cost $500.
 Unfortunately for Scheana, Katie clearly didn’t appreciate hearing her complain about how much the bridal shower cost.

 Scheana then took her complaint to SUR boss Lisa Vanderpump, who wisely told her to take her complaint to the other girls and to get over it so that she could concentrate on work.